albagon/ny-diner/README.md

 endpoints.
 Auth0 has been integrated for authentication.

 The original website sources its data from a JSON file but now, a new Postgresql Database has been integrated, along with other authentication features.
+For more information about the endpoint please visit the [NY Diner collection in Postman](https://documenter.getpostman.com/view/10562557/SzfDxQmm?version=latest)
+Please notice the jwt tokens should be obtain by logging into the app and then copied to a variable in the collection's environment.
+For testing purposes, 3 user have been created: the Diner, the Restaurateur and the NYdiner_admin.
+Each one with a different set of permissions.

 Two models are created in the database:
 1. Restaurants